python/devguide/setup.rst

   may not be configured on recent versions of Windows, such as Windows 10).
 If you are building on a recent Windows version, use the Control Panel (Programs
   | Programs and Features | Turn Windows Features on or off) and ensure that the
   entry ".NET Framework 3.5 (includes .NET 2.0 and 3.0)" is enabled.
+If you are using the Windows Subsystem for Linux (WSL), clone the repository from a Windows terminal program, otherwise, Visual Studio will not be able to find all the project's files.

 Your first build should use the command line to ensure any external dependencies are downloaded: